Forming a US LLC from India: Complete Guide (2026)

 Step 3: Get an EIN

-An Employer Identification Number (EIN) is the LLC's federal tax ID.
-It is required for opening a US bank account, filing tax returns, and connecting payment processors like Stripe.
+An EIN (Employer Identification Number) is the LLC's federal tax ID.
+You need it to open a bank account, file tax returns, and connect Stripe.

-Indian residents can obtain an EIN without an SSN or ITIN.
-The full process:
+Indian residents can get an EIN without an SSN or ITIN.
+Full process here.

 - Complete IRS Form SS-4